Why BYOD security is a risk for businesses

 Adding to the risk, browsers and mobile apps often cache information such as meeting notes, login credentials, and shared files in local storage.
 This data may also be automatically synced across personal devices through third-party accounts (e.g., Google, Apple, or Microsoft), increasing the chances of accidental exposure on less secure platforms.

-6. Device incompatability
+6. Device incompatibility problems

 7. Compliance issues